-The Protocol action criterion for evaluating THg in surface water was applied to assess whether Phase 2 - Tier 1 surface water data collected for the Merritt Pump Station between May 12, 2016 and July 24, 2018 exceeded the Florida Class III water quality standard in Chapter 62-302, Florida Administrative Code.
+The Protocol action criterion for evaluating THg in surface water was applied to assess whether Phase 2 - Tier 1 surface water data collected for the Merritt Pump Station between May 12, 2016, and July 24, 2018 exceeded the Florida Class III water quality standard in Chapter 62-302, Florida Administrative Code.
 Results demonstrated that none of the data exceeded the Florida Class III THg water quality standard of 12 ng/L. Based on this surface water evaluation, FDEP issued concurrence to terminate surface water monitoring for THg, MeHg, and sulfate at water monitoring stations (S488 and FAKA) associated with the Merritt Pump Station (S-488) on 01/30/2019.

-For the Faka Union and Miller Pump Stations an unfiltered surface water sample (n = 1) will be collected on a quarterly frequency in accordance with Chapter 62-160, F.A.C., at each pump's upstream pool and at the downstream station(s) associated with each pump (Figure 1).
+For the Faka Union and Miller Pump Stations an unfiltered surface water sample (n = 1) will be collected on a quarterly frequency in accordance with Chapter 62-160,

+F.A.C., at each pump's upstream pool and at the downstream station(s) associated with each pump (Figure 1).
+The District has removed downstream monitoring station FU2 from Phase 2 - Tier 1 Routine Monitoring During 5-Year Stabilization and Routine Operational Period since the FU2 Weir is being abandoned in-place during the plugging of the FAKA Union Canal and will no longer be functional, resulting in access and safety concerns.
+Samples will continue to be collected from FAKA station during the interim operational phases of the project to detect any changes downstream of the project.
 These samples will be analyzed for THg, MeHg, and sulfate (the latter not to be duplicative if listed as a parameter under routine monitoring described elsewhere in the general monitoring plan).